 Welcome to my southern comets web site.

-Here you will find images, photos and finder charts of past, present and future comets visible from the southern hemisphere, plus other observations of interest.
+Here you will find images and photos of past comets visible from the southern hemisphere, plus other observations of interest.

 http://members.westnet.com.au/mmatti/sc.htm